|

 As the Warp winds drained into the Elf-created vortex, Khorne’s minions in the Dark Lands began to weaken.
 A huge Orc army descended upon the retreating Khornates and the bloody battle further devastated the land.
 Both sides suffered horrible losses, but the simple and brutish society of the Orcs survived the war against Chaos.
 The more advanced Goblin culture was destroyed, forever leaving the Goblins as slaves of the Orcs.

-Unlike their western brethren, the Dwarf clans of the Mountains of Mourn didn’t receive Grungni’s warning before the Warpgates collapsed and Warpdust seeped into their settlements.
+The Corruption of the Dwarfs: the Oath-breakers Unlike their western brethren, the Dwarf clans of the Mountains of Mourn didn’t receive Grungni’s warning before the Warpgates collapsed and Warpdust seeped into their settlements.
 Yet, the eastern Dwarfs realised that something was amiss and closed their doors.
 A surge of Warp matter obliterated the Dwarfs’ surface entrances and entrapped them below.
 For hundreds of years, the Dark Lands Dwarfs were trapped underground.
 No matter where they tunnelled, impenetrable rock prevented them from reaching the surface.
 The Dwarfs burrowed ever-deeper, always seeking a way past the rock that trapped them.

 They eventually tunnelled into a magnificent underground gallery with walls of obsidian.
 Carefully exploring the cavern, the Dwarfs found a huge sealed door made of brass and darkened iron with arcane writings inscribed on it.
 Rune Lord Grimdalf the Grey took it upon himself to translate the glyph learn what was beyond the door.
 After many years, Grimdalf successfully read the script and, as he mouthed the last syllable, the resulting blast tore him apart.
 The sound of it reverberated throughout the tunnels, as did the roar of whatever it was Grimdalf had set free.